 While some causes like a puncture from a nail or other sharp object cannot be avoided.
 So, keeping your tyres well inflated.
 Along with careful driving will lessen the chances of your having to change a flat in the future.

 And if you need new tyres !
-So Point-S has over 160 independently owned centres across the UK .
+Contact us on www.pellontyres.co.uk as we are independently owned tyre centres across the UK .
 Consequently, to help you find the right tyre for your need.
 Its knowledgeable and professional staff will be able to give you brand neutral car safety advice to help you make the right decision for your tyre needs.
 And if your car needs other types of auto service, they offer than as well.
-And because they are part of the Unipart Car Care Centre network, you know they adhere to the core values of:

 • An open and honest approach with the customers

 • A high standard of work and excellent value for money

 • 12 month guarantee on parts and labour

 • An open invitation to inspect, review and rate the garages of your choice to make the best informed decision for your needs

 Hi I would like to introduce myself.
 Working in the Garage and tyre and Battery business now for 40 years.
 So.
 Working for a couple of national tyre companies before starting my first business.
 Of course, I now own a company here in the UK called Pellon Tyre and Auto-centre.
 Blogging about anything to do with cars and their related products.
 Naturally, that will help my business.
 We are members of Point-S and Trading Standards and are also a Unipart Car Care Centre.